DannyBoyNYC/Basilica/readme.md

 }
 ```

-Demo: with grid areas it become easy to reassign different sections of the page.
+Demo: with grid areas it becomes easy to reassign different sections of the page.

 ```css
 header {